lorenagutierrez/lorenagutierrez/README.md

 - 👋 Hi, I’m @lorenagutierrez
-- 🌱 I’m currently learning Cyber Security.
+- 🌱 I’m currently specializing in Cyber Security and learning every minute more about Web Development.
 - 📫 How to reach me: on my website.
-- ⚡ Technologies:
-JavaScript, Dart, Java, React, HTML, CSS3, Bootstrap, MySQL, Amazon AWS, Git, GitHub.
+- ⚡ Technologies:HTML, CSS3, JavaScript, Java, React, Bootstrap, MySQL, Git.